mkphung29/chicken-tinder/README.md

 First, users can either sign up or log into into their account.
 If users need to create an account, they will be taken to an onboarding page where they can fill out their basic account information.

 Then, users can start "swiping"!
 Users can browse through a list of restaurants in a particular city or within a price point and "swipe" right on restaurants that interest them.
-Restaurants that users swipe right on appear in their match history.

 ## Features
 - Integration with Yelp API to fetch and display restaurant data